muecoin/Guides/masternode_setup.md

 # MonetaryUnit Masternode Setup

-	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 1.0.3 - 2017-10-03
+	A MUE guide for setting up and hosting a masternode on a VPS (virtual private server) Version 2.0.0 - 2018-10-10
+	Version 1.0.3 - 2017-10-03

-	Last changes: - Changed install path to harmonize with upcoming releases
+	Last changes: - New guide overhaul Changed install path to harmonize with upcoming releases

 ----------------------------------------------------

-The MUE network has switched to a Dash-X11 code base, and as such it inherits the strengths that a 2-tier network brings, in terms of a strong masternode network for additional functions and security of the network.
+The MUE network has now switched to a PivX/Phore Proof of Stake code base, and as such it inherits the strengths that a 2-tier network brings, in terms of a strong masternode network for additional functions and security of the network.
+This will enable a lower cost of chain security through staking nodes, and furthermore bring a self funding and community governance to the MUE network.

 The masternodes perform tasks for the MUE network.
-These are for instance InstantSend, PrivateSend, storage of the blockchain and governance capabilities.
+These are for instance storage of the blockchain and commnuity governance capabilities.
 As a reward for running these functions, the masternodes are paid out a part of the block reward for their services.
-The block reward is 40 MUE per block and each block occurs on average every 40 seconds, thus growing the supply 1 MUE every second.
+The block reward is 40 MUE per block and each block occurs on average every 40 seconds, thus growing the supply of up to 1 MUE every second.

-The block reward is split in three, providing 45% to the miner who solved the block, 45% to the masternode for it’s services and the remaining 10% going to the continuous funding of the MUE project.
+The block reward is split in three, providing 45% to the staker who solved the block, 45% to the masternode for it’s services and the remaining 10% going to the continuous funding of the MUE project.
 The masternode reward is 45% * 40 MUE = 18 MUE per block.

 ## How to setup a Virtual Private Server (VPS) and run a MUE masternode.